-A student is placed on Title IV Suspension when they fail to meet SAP standards at the end of the Title IV evaluation period.
+A student is placed on Financial Aid Suspension when they fail to meet SAP standards at the end of the Financial Aid Warning Period.
 During Financial Aid Suspension, a student is not eligible for financial aid.
-A student on Title IV Suspension may have opportunity to regain eligibility or appeal the suspension.
+A student on Financial Aid Suspension may have opportunity to regain eligibility or appeal the suspension.

-APPEAL PROCESS FOR TITLE IV SUSPENSION
+APPEAL PROCESS FOR FINANCIAL AID SUSPENSION

-A student may appeal Title IV Suspension if they have suffered extenuating circumstances.
+A student may appeal Financial Aid Suspension if they have suffered extenuating circumstances.
 To appeal, a student must submit to the Director a written explanation including:

-1. The extenuating circumstances which prevented him from achieving SAP. for the student to meet the academic requirements for graduation, the student will be dismissed.
+1. The extenuating circumstances which prevented them from achieving SAP in order to meet academic requirements for graduation.